-- If compressed, archived WAL files are stored in the BART backup catalog and the location to which the WAL files are to be restored is on a remote host relative to the BART host: - the archived WAL files are transmitted across the network to the remote host in compressed format only if the gzip compression program is accessible in the PATH of the remote user account that is used to log into the remote host when performing the RESTORE operation. - This remote user is specified with either the remote_host parameter in the BART configuration file or the RESTORE -r option (see the Section RESTORE). - Transmission of compressed WAL files results in less network traffic.
+- If compressed, archived WAL files are stored in the BART backup catalog and the location to which the WAL files are to be restored is on a remote host relative to the BART host: - the archived WAL files are transmitted across the network to the remote host in compressed format only if the gzip compression program is accessible in the PATH of the remote user account that is used to log into the remote host when performing the RESTORE operation. - This remote user is specified with either the remote_host parameter in the BART configuration file or the RESTORE -r option (see RESTORE). - Transmission of compressed WAL files results in less network traffic.
 After the compressed WAL files are transmitted across the network, the RESTORE subcommand uncompresses the files for the point-in-time recovery operation. - If the gzip program is not accessible on the remote host in the manner described in the previous bullet point, then the compressed, archived WAL files are first uncompressed while on the BART host, then transmitted across the network to the remote host in uncompressed format. - When the RESTORE subcommand is invoked without the -c option and the copy_wals_during_restore BART configuration parameter is disabled for the database server, then any compressed, archived WAL files needed for the RESTORE operation are uncompressed in the BART backup catalog.
 The uncompressed WAL files can then be saved to the remote host by the restore_command in the postgresql.auto.conf file when the database server archive recovery begins.

-• -s { <server_name> | all } or --server { <server_name> | all }

-<server_name> is the name of the database server to which the actions are to be applied.
-If all is specified or if the -s option is omitted, the actions are applied to all database servers.

-'''

-• -l or --list-obsolete

-'''

-List the backups marked as obsolete.

-• -d or --delete-obsolete

-Delete the backups marked as obsolete.
-This action physically deletes the backup along with its archived WAL files and any MBM files for incremental backups.

-- -c { keep | nokeep } or -- change-status { keep | nokeep } - Change the status of a backup to keep to retain it indefinitely. - Specify nokeep to change the status of any backup back to active status.
-The backup can then be reevaluated and possibly be marked to obsolete according to the retention policy by subsequent usage of the MANAGE subcommand.

-Note: The -i option must be included when using the -c option.

-<backup_id> is a backup identifier. <backup_name> is the user-defined alphanumeric name for the backup.
-If all is specified, the actions are applied to all backups.

-Note: The -i option must only be used with the -c option.
+Options Description s orserver { <server_name> is the name of the database server to which the actions are</server_name> <server_name> all }</server_name> to be applied.
+If all is specified or if the -s option is omitted, the actions are applied to all database servers. -lorlist-obsolete Lists the backups marked as obsolete. -dordelete-obsolete Delete the backups marked as obsolete.
+This action physically deletes the backup along with its archived WAL files and any MBM files for incremental backups. -c orchange-status { keep nokeep } Specify keep to change the status of a backup to keep to retain it indefinitely.
+Specify nokeep to change the status of any backup back to active status.
+The backup can then be re-evaluated and possibly be marked to obsolete according to the retention policy by subsequent usage of the MANAGE subcommand.
+The -i option must be included when using the -c option. -i orbackupid { <backup_id> </backup_id> <backup_id> is a backup identifier and <backup_name> is the</backup_name></backup_id> <backup_name> all }</backup_name> user-defined alphanumeric name for the backup.
+If all is specified, then actions are applied to all backups.
+The -c option must be included when using the -i option.
+Continued on post page

-• -n, --dry-run